openharmony/docs/en/application-dev/faqs/faqs-connectivity.md

 - If you pass in a string object, **extraData** contains the string encoded on your own.

-## What Does Error Code 28 Mean for an HTTP Request?
+## What does error code 28 mean for an HTTP request?

 Applicable to: OpenHarmony SDK 3.2.2.5, stage model of API version 9